stevenselcuk/PasteBoard/README.md

 ## About 📋 PasteBoard

-PasteBoard is menubar app with Finder extension that lists your recently copied text items.
+PasteBoard is clipboard history manager app with Finder extension that lists your recently copied text items.

 ### Main Features: